Untitled Header Image Untitled Header Image Untitled Header Image Untitled Header Image Untitled Header Image Untitled Header Image

 Middle School Literature & Writing (6th – 8th Grade)

-Reading literature and writing are the essentials to succeed in life!
+Literacy and writing are the gateway to all other academic learning.
 This class is designed to cover different material each year so that the student will learn and grow.
+Many students take it all throughout middle school.
 It will focus on the five types of writing: analytical, descriptive, persuasive, expository, and narrative.
 Stylistic techniques, spelling, punctuation, vocabulary, and grammar are also stressed.
 A short beginning DAR research/essay will also be accomplished.
 In addition, paragraph styles are part of the curriculum.
 Brief literature pieces in the form of short stories and novels will be incorporated as well.
 Homework is given and expected to be completed on time.
 This is a one day a week class.
+Fifth graders are welcome depending upon their ability.

 Tutor: Ruth Butler

-Reading, literature, and writing are the essentials to succeed in life!
+Literacy and writing are the gateway to all other academic learning.
 This class will focus on the five essay types of writing: analytical, descriptive, persuasive, expository, and narrative.
 Stylistic techniques, both basic and advanced are taught.
 Spelling, punctuation, vocabulary, and grammar are also stressed.
 A short beginning DAR research/essay will also be accomplished as well as a longer research paper given at the end of the year.
 The final research paper will incorporate MLA format.
 Literature pieces in the form of short stories and novels will be incorporated as well and discussed.
-The writing homework revolves around the literature we cover in class.
+The writing homework revolves upon the literature we cover in class.
 Homework is given and expected to be completed on time.
-This is a two day a week class.
+The class is designed to include new material each year, so students can take the class all throughout their high school journey.

 History